I’ve used WP Rocket for a looong time.

 - High CPU Usage

-- WP Rocket vs. FlyingPress vs. SG Optimizer
+- WP Rocket vs. FlyingPress vs. SiteGround Optimizer

-Affiliate Disclaimer – I use aff links and appreciate your support.
-If you haven’t bought WP Rocket, you can get 10% off by signing up for their email list on their coupons page.
+Affiliate Disclaimer – I use aff links and you can get 10% off on their coupons page.

 1. Dashboard

 General information about your subscription to WP Rocket and RocketCDN.
 I never let plugins collect data since it results in a (very small) performance decrease.
 You can clear cache if you make design changes and aren’t seeing them.
 Otherwise, there’s nothing to do here.
-I let my subscription expire after moving to FlyingPress but will renew soon to keep this guide updated.
+I let my subscription expire after switching cache plugins, especially considering they increased prices.

 2. Cache